Alin63992/GenderGapAnalyser-experiments/README.md

 before showing the waiting box and beginning the prediction.
 The main menu buttons were set to be not traversable before showing the prediction input prompt).<br>
+- Git specific: deleted the <b>main-branch</b> branch, since it was no longer used, and replaced it with the <b>master</b> branch that includes all the changes and fixes.<br>
 - Updated the README to include this changelog, which will be updated with every commit.
+Also changed the introduction paragraph of the README.
 </li>
 <br>
 <li>